Victordeleusse/Youtube_comments_analyser/README.md

 docker-compose up -d
 ```

-- Install Apache Airflow in a new virtual environment:
-(Don't forget to include the various environment variables necessary for the project to function properly: GCP-key.json...)
 *Airflow requires a database to store its state and configurations.
 For a simple local installation, you can use SQLite -> many issues arose, particularly regarding simultaneous execution when triggering events, changing the database with the implementation of an SQL client.*

 - Create an admin for the service :